 Finances

 One of the biggest reasons couples go the legal separation route is because of finances.
-Depending on the circumstances, it can offer the benefits of both marriage and divorce.
+Depending on the circumstances, it offers the benefits of both marriage and divorce.

-Filing taxes jointly save some couples money, though it depends on the circumstances.
+Filing taxes jointly saves some couples money, though it depends on the specifics.
 That said, there are also hurdles to deal with when filing taxes following a legal separation, but it is possible on occasion.
 Make sure to consult a tax professional ahead of time if you hope to go this way.

 Retirement benefits don’t usually take effect until a marriage hits a certain length.
 For example, Social Security kicks in at the ten-year mark.
 You can then collect based on your former spouse’s work history.
 If they’re close, couples may try to leg it out and hit this milestone.